What to expect from your first meeting with your attorney

 - The attorney will also want to know if you have disclosed your invention to anyone else, because this could affect your ability to patent it.

-- They will discuss your options with you, including what type of patent to seek, when to seek it and whether you should seek international patents, and if so, in which countries.
+- They will discuss your options with you, including what type of patent to seek, when to seek it and whether you should seek patent protection overseas, and if so, in which countries.

 - They should also give you a good indication of what the process should cost.
 Most attorneys will give you a firm quote for the first stage of the patent process, such as securing an Australian patent.